user00000001/Tesra/docs/specifications/websocket_api.md

 }
 ```

-You can use the ontology-go-sdk to generate hex code, reference to [example](rpc_api.md#8-sendrawtransaction)
+You can use the tesrasdk to generate hex code, reference to [example](rpc_api.md#8-sendrawtransaction)

 #### Response Example:
 ```